ua-asf/nisar-docs/accessing-nisar/vertex.md

 (vertex-overview)=
 ## Vertex Data Search
-[Vertex](https://search.asf.alaska.edu/#/?dataset=NISAR&prodConfig=PR) is ASF's preferred web-based method to search for NISAR data products.
-Because search parameters of interest for SAR differ from other types of Earth observation data, it can be helpful to use a platform that is tailored to the parameters and characteristics of SAR data.
-This is particularly useful for those who are less familiar with SAR data products and may need more guidance to find the appropriate dataset for their use case.
+[Vertex](https://search.asf.alaska.edu/#/?dataset=NISAR&prodConfig=PR) is ASF's web-based method to search for NISAR data products.
+Because search parameters for SAR differ from other types of Earth observation data, it can be helpful to use a platform that is tailored specifically for SAR data.
+This is useful for those who are less familiar with SAR data products and may need more guidance to find the appropriate data products for their use case.

 ## Using Vertex to Access NISAR Data